 Why?
 This one is a big one for many people, especially from England, Canada and the northern United States.
 They’re fed up with bitterly cold autumns and winters, plus summers that are far too short.
 Their mood is affected, their happiness unfulfilled and they miss the rays of sunlight dancing on their skin.

 Escape to Thailand, for example, through SEE TEFL, which offers courses and paid internships in the country.
-You can choose between four weeks of training to prepare you for finding your own teaching opportunities or the relaxed, short commitment of a 4-5 month internship with two weeks training.
+You can choose between four weeks of training to prepare you for finding your own teaching opportunities or the relaxed, short commitment of a 4-5 month internship.

 14. You Need to Save up Some Money

 Why?
 I often hear “I can’t go teach abroad, I need to save some money!” but what most people who tell me that don’t understand is that you can save up money while you teach abroad.
 Depending on where you go—for example, the Middle East, parts of Latin America and China—the salary for a teacher is quite high compared to the relatively low cost of living and you’re living like a king/queen.

 Some places offer a salary good enough that after all your usual expenses and student loan payments you can wire home around $1,000 a month to save, depending on how much you’re spending monthly.